jython/jython/README.md

 ### Build a JAR using Gradle

-Experimentally, we have a Gradle build that results in a family of JARs, and a POM.
+We have a Gradle build that results in a family of JARs and a POM.
 This is intended to provide the Jython core in a form that Gradle and Maven users can consume as a dependency.
 Invoke this with: